zammad/zammad-documentation/install/update.rst

 Updating elasticsearch
 ======================

 If you want to upgrade your elasticsearch installation, please take a look at the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_ as it will have the most current information for you.

-..
-Note:: If your Zammad-Installation is quite busy or your ``zammad run rake searchindex:rebuild`` fails, you might want to stop the Zammad-Service: ``systemctl stop zammad``.
+.. note:: If your Zammad-Installation is quite busy or your ``zammad run rake searchindex:rebuild`` fails, you might want to stop the Zammad-Service: ``systemctl stop zammad``.

   The Reason behind this is that elasticsearch locks the indexes from deletion if you're pumbing in new data (like receiving a new ticket).
   This only affects elasticsearch single nodes and should not affect clusters.